Kennedy Fine Arts Building

 3. What's our QEP about?

-Our currently proposed QEP, Student Success United, has been developed to meet institutional needs and to enrich promising existing approaches highlighted during the QEP topic identification process, while also fulfilling the university’s mission, vision, and strategic planning priorities related to enhancing student success in substantial ways.
-Savannah State University (SSU) is committed to providing pathways to higher education for underrepresented groups and students with non-traditional or limited college preparation.
+Our currently proposed QEP on the topic of metacognition, Deep Dive Learning #studentsuccessunitedSSU has been developed to meet institutional needs and to enrich promising existing approaches highlighted during the QEP topic identification process, while also fulfilling the university’s mission, vision, and strategic planning priorities related to enhancing student success in substantial ways.
+Savannah State University is committed to providing pathways to higher education for underrepresented groups and students with non-traditional or limited college preparation.
 Thus this QEP and its holistic approach to student success reflects the particular needs of SSU’s student body, and our commitment to ensuring that all students embark upon purposefully chosen programs of study, develop a mindset for life-long learning, and reach graduation well prepared for success in the workplace.
-By involving the entire university community in cooperative, aligned support for our students, this initiative offers an inclusive and multifaceted approach designed to make every Tiger successful.
+By involving the entire university community in cooperative, aligned support for our students, this initiative offers an inclusive and multifaceted approach to the development of metacognition designed to make every Tiger successful.

 Topic Selection and Implementation Process

-Student Success United incorporates a broad-based consideration of institutional research data and strategic planning, stakeholder consultation and consensus, as well as scholarship on best practices related to student success.
+Deep Dive Learning #studentsuccessunitedSSU incorporates a broad-based consideration of institutional research data and strategic planning, stakeholder consultation and consensus, as well as scholarship on best practices related to student success.
 Faculty, administration, students, and staff have participated in shaping the QEP’s collective focus, and this collaboration promotes a wide base of support and investment in the project.
 There is a clear timeline, organization, budget, and management plan for implementation.
-Further, in executing this QEP, many significant new initiatives and augmentations will be enacted to reinforce student success practices coordinated across campus.
+Further, in executing this QEP, many significant new initiatives and augmentations will be enacted to reinforce student success practices in developing metacognition and becoming lifelong learners across the SSU campus.

 Anchored in Ongoing USG Initiatives